Notes from the Colours of Dance Principal

-It doesn’t always work well - it is natural and to be expected that we, for all our commitment, openness and energy, will not satisfy every learner or connect as the right place for every student or their family.
+It doesn’t always work well- it is natural and to be expected that Colours of Dance, for all our commitment, openness and energy, will not satisfy every learner or connect as the right place for every student or their family.
 We accept this - we will always try to find the right teacher, class and level for anyone who applies for a place in our classes, but we may not succeed.
 In these cases, we are always very happy to help that person find an alternative school or teacher who might suit their needs or personality better.

 So what does this mean for our students?

 First, you are students (or families of students) and not customers.
 It is an important and often missed distinction that defines how we think of you and how we aim to develop relationships that are long-term and mutually supportive.

 Second, we aim to treat and be treated as individuals, with general shared needs or goals, but also with unique quirks.
 In every class, we aim to give feedback to every student in the room individually (evidenced by saying out loud every name, every lesson) as well as to give general or class feedback.

 Third, we aim to know our students well - certainly as dancers, but for those who are members of the school for some years, this knowledge will increase.
 This is why we limit the number of places in class to 16.
 At Colours of Dance, we believe that this gives us the time we need with each of our pupils and we sacrifice income from additional fees (some schools have up to 25 students in a class) in order to give this time.

 Fourth, when we get it wrong (as sometimes we do misunderstand someone or miss a clue), we will acknowledge that openly and want to get together with you to correct whatever went wrong.